dead_code_scanner

 This tool API documentation is available at:

-For sample queries, please see the SCRIPT.txt
+For sample queries, please see the SCRIPT.txt file in the tool

 directory.